Frederick Marquis, 1st Earl of Woolton

-Frederick James Marquis, 1st Earl of Woolton, CH, PC (23 August 1883 – 14 December 1964) was an English businessman and politician who served as chairman of the Conservative Party from 1946 to 1955.
+Frederick James Marquis, 1st Earl of Woolton, CH, PC (23 August 1883 – 14 December 1964), was an English businessman and politician who served as chairman of the Conservative Party from 1946 to 1955.

 In April 1940, he was appointed Minister of Food and established the rationing system.
 During this time, he maintained food imports from America and organised a programme of free school meals.
 The vegetarian Woolton pie was named after Woolton, as one of the recipes commended to the British public due to a shortage of meat, fish, and dairy products during the Second World War.
 In 1943, Woolton was appointed Minister of Reconstruction, planning for post-war Britain.

+Early life and education

+Woolton was born at 163 West Park Street in Ordsall, Salford, Lancashire, in 1883.
+He was the only surviving child of a saddler, Thomas Robert Marquis (1857–1944), and his wife, Margaret Marquis, née Ormerod (1854–1923).
+He was educated at Ardwick Higher Elementary School, at Manchester Grammar School and at the University of Manchester from which he graduated with a BSc in 1906.

+Woolton was an active member of the Unitarian Church.
+He was active in social work in Liverpool (1906–1918).